prvn2004/batteryreminder/README.md

 - ❌ No Cloud Backups.
 - ❌ No Ad Trackers.

 Every calculation, prediction, and log is stored locally using Room Database and DataStore.
-You can audit the source code to verify.

 ---

 ## 🧠 The Philosophy: Mind First, AI Second
-This project represents a new era of software engineering.
-- **The Vision & Logic:** Purely Human.
-The architecture, the safety algorithms, and the user experience were designed by human intuition (@praveen).
-- **The Code:** Heavily assisted by AI to ensure modern syntax, bug-free boilerplate, and rapid iteration.

-We believe in using AI as a power tool, not the architect.
+- **Vision & Logic:** Human-designed.
+- **Code:** AI-assisted.

 ---